Karan Kundra & Yogita Bihani’s Dil Hi Toh Hai Promo: This Epic Romantic Family Saga Is A Must Watch!

 Dil Hi Toh Hai Promo: Karan As A Successful Business Tycoon

-In the promo, Karan Kundra is show with his family, who are happily celebrating some occasion, while Karan is seen signing a document.
+In the promo, Karan Kundra is shown with his family, who are happily celebrating some occasion, while Karan is seen signing a document.
 In the promo, Poonam Dhillon can also be seen.

 Karan Meets Yogita

 Karan is seen as a big successful business tycoon, who has a lot of girlfriends.
-But he is still not happy!
+In spite of a flamboyant life, he seems unhappy.
 His troubled past (broken heart) is what is making him sad.
 He then meets a girl (Yogita Bihani) in rain, on the bridge, who is seen adjusting the umbrella!

 Why It Is A Must Watch: 1.
-It’s A Epic Romantic Family Saga
+It’s An Epic Romantic Family Saga

 The background voice is seen telling, "Aur jab yese dil mohabaat mein padte hai, tho kahaniyan nahi, dastaan likhe hai."
 The promo of the show looks fresh and intriguing.
 Since it is a family 'romantic' show, Indian audiences will love to watch it!